pavlenski/Clockchain/readme.md

-# RW-3000
+# Clockchain

 This is a small ethereum blockchain project written in NodeJs.
 It uses the Express and Web3 framework/library to read and write data to a certain contract on the Kovan test network.
-Cron jobs are responsible for the API calls
+Cron jobs will be responsible for the API calls.

 ## Starting a server